UNITDSPR

 (Reporting by Ananta Agarwal in Bengaluru)

 Someshwar has been CEO of HT Media HTML.NS, the owner of the Hindustan Times national daily, for five years.
-Prior to that, he worked with PepsiCo PEP.O for 24 years, where he held a number of roles in various divisions ranging from finance to management.
+Prior to that, he worked with PepsiCo PEP.O for 24 years, where he held a number of senior roles in various divisions.

 (Reporting by Ananta Agarwal in Bengaluru; Editing by Eileen Soreng and Anil D'Silva)